Prodigy-InfoTech/Data-Science-Projects/README.md

 ## Contributing

 If you'd like to contribute to this repository, please refer to the contributing guidelines provided in the [CONTRIBUTING](https://github.com/Prodigy-InfoTech/.github/blob/main/CONTRIBUTING.md) file.
 We welcome your contributions and appreciate your help in making this repository even better!
+We particularly appreciate well-documented and commented code to help others understand your work.

 ## Code of Conduct